clemens-it/1wMonitoring/README.md

 I recommend the use of stow for the script's deployment.

     mkdir -p /usr/local/stow/1wMonitoring
-    cp 1wMonitoring/* /usr/local/stow/1wMonitoring
+    cp -r 1wMonitoring/* /usr/local/stow/1wMonitoring
     rm /usr/local/stow/1wMonitoring/README.md
     cd /usr/local/stow
     stow 1wMonitoring

 ## Setup and configuration
 Have a look at the scripts mentioned below before you execute them.
-First of all to make sure they do what you want and furthermore because many scripts have their own configuration values at their beginning which may be needed to adjust to fit your needs and configuration.
+First of all to make sure they do what you want and furthermore because many scripts have their own configuration values at their beginning.
+You may need to adjust those values to fit your needs and configuration.

 A list of required Debian packages can be found in share/doc/1wMonitoring/required\_Debian\_packages